 Covid: When will I get the vaccine?

-Two of three approved Covid vaccines are being rolled out across the UK, so when might you get one?
+Two approved Covid vaccines are being rolled out across the UK, so when might you get one?

 More in www.bbc.co.uk